Ecwid/ecwid-api-docs/includes/_webhooks.md

 After you [registered your application](/register) with Ecwid, please contact us and provide a **single webhook URL** for all events your app subscribed to.

 Ecwid will send a request to this URL each time a supported event occurs.
-To enable or modify webhooks for existing application, please contact us as well.
+To enable or change webhook URL for existing application, please contact us as well.

 <aside class='notice'>
 If your application is for public use, the request URL must be working <strong>via HTTPS</strong>.
 Also, the certificate can only be from <strong>trusted CA's and not self-signed</strong>.